GodsonJohn01/telegram-joke-bot/README.md

 3. Install the requirements using `pip install -r requirements.txt`

-2. Create environment variable file `.env` based on the `.env.example` file in the project's root directory We are using Postgresql DB, create user and database:
+2. Create environment variable file `.env` based on the `.env.example` file in the project's root directory.

+   We are using Postgresql DB, create user and database:
           `sudo -u postgres createuser -sPE user_name`
           `sudo -u postgres createdb db_name`